News and Commentary

 1. Be actively engaged in pursuing knowledge and building financial self-confidence.

-2. Ask questions and begin a conversation about personal finance by focusing on a topic on which you feel comfortable and to which you can relate easily.
+2. Ask questions and begin conversations about personal finance, focusing on topics you feel comfortable with and which you can relate to easily.

-3. Be involved in financial decisions that can affect you or your family.
+3. Be involved in financial decisions affecting you or your family.

 4. Pay yourself first by participating in an employer-sponsored retirement plan.
-Or, if you are self-employed or are a stay-at-home parent, create a retirement plan that you can contribute to for your future.
+If you are self-employed or a stay-at-home parent, create a retirement plan to contribute to for your future.

 5. Spend less than you earn.

-6. Build an emergency fund equal to three- to six-months of expenses.
+6. Build an emergency fund that covers three to six months of your living expenses.

 7. Set short- and long-term goals and develop an estate plan, including a will, which you can review regularly to ensure it continues to meet your needs and life circumstances.

-8. Seek the guidance of experienced financial advisors who you can trust to guide you through the process and help you make the decisions that are key to your long-term financial success.
+8. Seek the guidance of experienced financial advisors you can trust to guide you through the process and help you make the decisions critical to your long-term financial success.

-Kathleen Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Kathleen Marteney is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC..

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com